laravel/docs/validation.md

 <a name="rule-required"></a>
 #### required

 The field under validation must be present in the input data and not empty.
-An empty field is one of:
+A field is considered "empty" is one of the following conditions are true:

-* `null`
+- The value is `null`.
-* A blank string or one that contains only whitespace
+- The value is an empty string.
-* An array or `Countable` instance with a count less than 1
+- The value is an empty array or empty `Countable` object.
-* An uploaded file with no path
+- The value is an uploaded file with no path.

 <a name="rule-required-if"></a>
 #### required_if:_anotherfield_,_value_,...